 Lots of mud again, one delightful flat as a pancake section through forest, beach walking with tide pools, Sombrio Beach and three suspension bridges.
 The last 0.5 km to the campsite at Chin Beach was fantastic – as was Chin Beach.
 Camp high or you’ll be swimming at night.

 A new food cache is being installed at Chin Beach in the fall of 2021 – but in the meantime you’ll need to hang your food.
 Don’t forget a length of rope, a carabiner or two and a waterproof bag for your food.

-Day Three – Chin Beach to Bear Beach
+Day Three on the Juan de Fuca Trail – Chin Beach to Bear Beach

 Day Four – Bear Beach to China Beach